SINTEFMedtek/CustusX/doc/user_manual/features/cx_user_doc_widgets_utility.md

 > **Tip:** Press the red putton to start playback.

 > **Note:** The tools in the current configuration must match those stored in the
 > patient you want to playback.
-It there is a mismatch, a notification will appear
+If there is a mismatch, a notification will appear
 > in the console.
 Use that to add the correct tools.